skywalkapps/bootstrap-dropmenu/src/docs/index.md

 ### Dropmenu Structure

-Basic Bootstrap dropdown allow you tu use only one `.dropdown-menu` class applied to an unordered list.
+Basic Bootstrap dropdown allows you tu use only one `.dropdown-menu` class applied to an unordered list.
 Dropmenu adds `.dropdown-container`, which serves as a wrapper for more elements.
 You can use toolbar (`.dropdown-toolbar`),footer (`.dropdown-footer`) and even more `ul.dropdown-menu` elements.
 Basically, all you've ever needed.

 <div class="sw-example" id="dropdown-structure">
   <div class="btn-group dropdown sw-open" style="margin-right:20px">